uw-thalesians/perceptia-servers/database/mssql/README.md

 We will be using the [Microsoft SQL Server](https://hub.docker.com/_/microsoft-mssql-server) docker image for our local MS SQL Server.
 For informatin on configuring this container see [this microsoft doc](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-docker?view=sql-server-2017).
 This setup will first given an overview of the configuration items (tools, variables, etc.) and then provide an example docker run command.

 Note, idealy, running this container will be part of a Kubernetes configuration file, so you should not have to run these commands manually.
 This section is meant to document what the configuration file would otherwise automate.
+Additionally, in production our applicatio will use an Azure SQL Server to host the application database.

 ### Image Name with Tag